 Cool first, then transfer to an air-tight container and freeze for up to 2 months.
 Remember that reheating frozen cream-based soups can be difficult because they tend to break and may need to be re-thickened.

-Creamy Greek Lemon Chicken Soup
+Greek Chicken Soup with Lemon and Orzo

 Ingredients